Frequently Asked Questions

 A: Yes!
 The main thing is that it should be sufficiently developed to have a conversation about it, and so that faculty can evaluate it according to the criteria.
 Students have successfully presented work at all stages (e.g., study designs, completed studies, literature reviews, and systems contributions).
 We recommend using some of your reflection (and presentation) to orient your evaluators to the state of the work.
 This can help avoid misunderstandings.

 Also, one specific risk for in-progress work is that you can overstate claims before you finish the analysis.
-If you are presenting ongoing research, you may need to take extra care to communicate what you don’t yet know and which potential findings are still speculative.
+If you are presenting ongoing research, you may need to take extra care to communicate what you don’t yet know and which potential findings are still subject to further analysis.

 Q: Can I present collaborative work?